Feuerlabs/meta-exosense/README.md

 by Feuerlabs.

-## Uploading RPC Yang Specification
+## Uploading RPC Yang Specification to Exosense Server

 The yang specification for the exodemo application is located in the yang directory of this repository: